-- We know from the periodic table Carbon atoms have 4 valence electrons on the outer shells.
+We know from the periodic table that a carbon atom has 4 valence electrons in the outermost shell.

-- You can read more about the Octect Rule here. octet rule
+You can read more about the octet rule here.

 When two carbon atoms bond together, they each share 1 electron to form a single bond.That leaves three valence electrons available for bonding.

 Single bond — 1 atom shared from each atom

 Double bond — 2 atoms shared from each atom

 Triple bond — 3 atoms shared from each atom

-Here’s a trick – if you draw a line through the middle of the carbon bonds, you should be able to work out exactly 4 bonds on each side, because each carbon atom has 4 bonding electrons which are the valence electrons.
+Here’s a trick – if you draw a line through the middle between the bonds, you should be able to work out exactly 4 bonds on each side, because each carbon atom has 4 bonding electrons which are the valence electrons.